AdnanDLuffy/AdnanDLuffy/Readme.md

 # Assalamualaikum!
 As you can see my name is Adnan!
-Please to meet you --- and thanks for visiting this noobs profile :-
+Nice to meet you --- and thanks for visiting this noobs profile :-

 **Things I am good at**
 - Javascript